spring-media/Carlos/README.md

 `get` has to return a `Future`, we can create a `Promise` in the beginning of the method body and return its associated `Future` by calling `future` on it.
 Then we inform the listeners by calling `succeed` or `fail` on it depending on the outcome of the fetch.
 These calls can (and most of the times will) be asynchronous.

-`set` has to store the given value for the given key.
+`set` has to return a `Future` signaling the result of the operation.
+It also has to store the given value for the given key.

 `clear` expresses the intent to wipe the cache level.